Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Discussion

 \paragraph{Impact of future architecture and component improvements.} This study compares high-performing schemes using best-known approaches, though none of the explored architectures are expected to be optimal and may be improved in the future, perhaps by considering specific hardware details or different resource states.

 For instance, it is possible to design photonic schemes using fewer stages of multiplexing, provided that switching networks are highly transmissive but where the majority of loss occurs due to the photonic memory needed to reconfigure the switching network.
-It may also be possible to determine a more optimal division of the construction into intermediate states or use of auxiliary resources \cite{pankovich2024flexible}.
+It may also be possible to determine a more optimal division of the construction into intermediate states \cite{lee2023graph}, better use of auxiliary resources \cite{pankovich2024flexible}, or the recycling of photonic states after failed operations \cite{browne2005resource} at the cost of increased loss and error.

 On a similar note, the 12-source RUS scheme was designed to minimize the optical depth seen by the resource state.
 However, there are possibly more resource-efficient schemes that combine the caterpillar graph state generation with RUS gates to reach even better upper bounds on resource efficiency.
 The consequence will be to use at least one stage of photonic multiplexing, which will increase the minimum optical depth.
 But, in practice, when accounting for the trade-off between resource efficiency and loss tolerance, such a scheme could outperform the 12-source scheme in both metrics in some parameter regimes.